Updated 30 May 2022

 It can be hard to know if your life is on the right track.
 Should you move out?
 Change jobs?
 Buy a home or rent?
 Save for the future or spend now?
 You’ve never faced any of these big decisions before, and life doesn’t come with an instruction manual.
 Or does it?

 The Unbiased Guide to Life is no instruction manual – but it might be the next best thing.
 Breaking down adult life into six distinct stages, it highlights the biggest decisions that you may face at each step, and how to approach them.
-With this guide you can see what’s coming, prepare for eventualities and live your best life with confidence.
+With this guide you can find out what advice you need along the way, from saving and mortgage advice to retirement planning.

 Ready?
 Let’s go.

 Your independent life starts here!
 It’s time to get to know the adult you’ve become.

 This part of life’s journey can be the bumpiest, so prepare for these twists and turns.

 After graduating, your next big challenge is finding work and earning cash until you find a steady job.
 If you’re self-employed (or have several jobs) then you’ll need to learn about your self-assessment tax return.

 Cash is at a premium during these early years, so be sure to follow our top money saving tips.

 Buying a set of wheels counts as a big decision at any age, but especially when you’re young.
 Will a car be good value for you?
 Find out with our car-buying decision guide.